Courtyard Charleston Waterfront review cover image, showing the beautiful waterfront pool deck and palm trees

-During my first ever visit to Charleston I stayed at the Courtyard Charleston Waterfront by Marriott.
-We had a great experience here and it’s one of my favorite choices for where to stay in Charleston SC on a moderate budget.
+During my first ever visit to Charleston, my now husband and I stayed at the Courtyard Charleston Waterfront Hotel by Marriott.
+We had a great experience here and a really enjoyable stay, which is why this hotel is one of my favorite choices for waterfront hotels in Charleston SC on a moderate budget.
 This is my (not sponsored) full review!

 *I was not paid to write this review